SakshamCS/RASA_/README.md

 You: hello
 Bot: Hello!
 How can I help you?
 ```

+---

+## Conclusion

-🎯 Congratulations!
-You’ve implemented a deep learning intent classifier for Rasa.
+🎯 You’ve implemented a deep learning intent classifier for Rasa.